 Content Covered Here

-Make a batch and enjoy one warm off the skillet, then stash the rest for quick breakfasts and snack attacks.
-They’re great for meal prep, breakfast sandwiches, or slathering with butter and jam whenever the mood strikes.
+They freeze beautifully for busy mornings.
+Make a batch and enjoy one warm off the skillet, then stash the rest for quick breakfasts and meal prep.
+They’re perfect for breakfast sandwiches, or just toasted with butter and jam whenever the craving hits.

-We love all things sourdough, have you tried sourdough pizza dough or our sourdough bread bowls?
+We love all things sourdough, have you tried our sourdough pizza dough or our sourdough bread bowls recipes?

 Ingredient Notes and Substitutions